kws123-123/insurance-prediction/README.md

 # Most important finding

 **Smoking has by far the strongest effect**
-→ smokers pay approximately $23651 per year
+- smokers pay approximately $23651 per year
+- Age, BMI and number of children have much smaller effects on insurance cost compared to smoking
+- Region and sex barely influence the insurance charges in this dataset.

 # What was done